DillK/TicTacToe/v2/readme.md

+# **Disclaimer**
+>*Disclaimer: **This is not a tutorial**.
+I am decidedly not an expert.
+While I do my best to strive for best practices, I do not guarantee them.
+I'm writing this simply as a means of journaling my own development.
+I will try to make this document as informative as I can.
+However, this should not be treated as anything more than the ramblings of a lunatic with a \[D]ill-informed opinion.
+If other people find this useful though − great!*

 <h1>Overview</h1>
 This post is most certainly not a tutorial.
 I would say it has been more of a well documented accounting of my slow descent into madness.
 Reader be advised - this isn't going to be easy reading to follow.
 Don't do what I do.
 Don't be lazy, just do it the right way the first time.
 It would have saved me a ton of time.